-Recovery of files encrypted by TeslaCrypt Ransomware is possible through the unique solutions developed by RansomHunter
+Recovery of files encrypted by TeslaCrypt Ransomware is feasible through the unique solutions developed by RansomHunter

 Decrypting TeslaCrypt Ransomware Files